Manishmbm2010/ProductRating/README.md

 * Proper timeouts has been configured for /product/{productId} endpoint , In case of review service is down or not responsing in 2 seconds , only product info excluding reviews will be returned in response.
 This makes product service higly available and lossely coupled with review service.
 * To minimize the number of database calls and make reveiw service more efficient, caching has been implemneted for many database calls.

+* Put the logs of product review service in TRACE mode and run the below command to see cache uses
+* tail -f spring.log | egrep -i "cache entry|invalidating"

 * For big installation separate redis server for cache can be deployed.
 Other caching solution can also be configured for highly sccalable and available solutions.
 * Centralized Exception handling is implemented and all the execptions would be redirected to global exception handler and from there final response would be sent to rest client with proper exception message.
 * All updates are protected by spring Security (Basic Authentication  username = manish , pasword=manish1$3)